 Step Two: Cut Side Pallets Down To Size and Attach With Wood Screws

 Measure each side of the AC unit, leaving about 2-3 inches between the end of the pallet to the house for wiggle room.
 When you cut the side pallets, you’ll be cutting just one end off (rather than both ends like on the front pallet).
 This helps keep the pallet structure and support and gives you something to drill into.

 We drilled in a wood screw on each board of the front pallet into the side pallets.
 Start with the top corner screw (shown in photo below).
 Get everything lined up and flush, drill in the screw and then move down to the bottom corner.
 After the top and bottom are screwed in and everything’s lined up you can finish with screwing in the middle boards.

 Step Three: Attach Top Trim Pieces (optional)

-This step is totally optional, but we thought it tied the whole project together and added some additional support.
+This step is totally optional, but we thought it tied the whole AC unit cover together and added some additional support.
 It also makes a great shelf for a small potted plant.
 We had the wood leftover from the removed part of the front pallet anyway, so why not?
 We just used three pallet wood pieces cut down to size and drilled into the bottom pallets.

 You may have some pallet boards that need to be cleaned up a bit in order to put the trim pieces on, like this one.

 That’s it!
-Seriously this Pallet AC Cover is one of the easiest DIY projects ever.
+Seriously this Pallet AC unit cover is one of the easiest DIY projects ever.
 Set a timer and see if you beat us at 45 minutes.
 Ready, set, GO!